 Assessment: The following table displays certain maturity risk metrics.
-Over the past 10 years, the percent of the liability attributable to retirees has increased as shown in the table below, due primarily to the ratio of active to retired members decreasing.
+Over the past 10 years, the percent of the liability attributable to members in pay status has increased as shown in the table below, due primarily to the ratio of active to members in pay status decreasing.
+The decrease in the ratio of actives to members in pay status in 2022 is due to the 2022 Plan of Adjustment, which resulted in roughly 49,000 System 2000, Act 3, and Act 106 members no longer being eligible for future PRGERS benefits.
 Further, since the plan is closed to new entrants, it is expected that the maturity level will continue to increase over time.